 Claude George Nichols, 86, of Jefferson City, Mo., passed away Sunday, October 13, 2019.

-To send flowers in memory of Claude G. Nichols, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Claude G. Nichols, please visit our Heartfelt Sympathies Store.

 Claude was born on February 25, 1933 in Grundy County, Mo., the son of Clyde H. and Edna A. (Chrisman) Nichols.
 He was married on September 2, 1955 in Kansas City, Mo. to Shirley Lee Page, who survives.

 Growing up on a farm in Grundy County, Claude developed an amazing work ethic at an early age.
 He was tasked with breaking in and training their horses.
 He even rode one to school which is why he considered himself a lifelong cowboy.
 Claude graduated from Humphrey High School, near Trenton, Mo., in 1951.

 After high school he served in the United States Army during the Korean War as a Corporal.
 During his time in the service, he was stationed in Germany.
 Upon returning to Missouri, Claude used his G.I.
 Bill to further his education and earn an associate’s degree as a mechanic.